 The Trans Pennine Trail southern link begins (or ends) in Chesterfield.
 From the visitor centre you can join a network of cycle trails and explore the canals and trails in the surrounding area.
 Please be aware of and considerate to other users.

 You can bring a canoe or launch a day-boat from the slipway below the visitor centre.
-For information about charges and licences to get your boat on the water please see the Chesterfield Canal page.
+See our information about Chesterfield Canal for charges and licences to get your boat on the water.

 Take a trip aboard the John Varley, the Chesterfield Canal Trust's trip boat.
 Public trips run every Sunday afternoon from the visitor centre between Easter and October or you could try one of the special summertime evening sailings.
 Santa sailings run every weekend through December.